 - This is longer with extremely large doses.

 - This is based on the half-life of caffeine which is 4-6 hours.

-It’s hard to pinpoint an amount of caffeine that will cause these caffeine overdose symptoms as people have different tolerance levels.
+However, it can be hard to pinpoint an amount of caffeine that will cause caffeine overdose symptoms since people can have different tolerance levels to caffeine.